 Including Other Source Code Files

-You can include other source code files into a source file.
-Basically this just inserts the code from the file at the point where you included it.
+An Emojicode program is always compiled from a single file.
+Nevertheless, you can include other source code files.
+Basically, this just inserts the code from the file at the point where you included it.

 string must be a string whose value is a path to another Emojicode source file.
 The path is relative to the directory which included the document with the 📜 statement.